Centre for Food Safety

 Public Health Significance of Dioxins

-1. Dioxins are lipophilic in nature and not easily broken down.
+- Dioxins dissolve in fat in nature and are not easily broken down.
 They tend to accumulate in fatty tissues and are passed up the food chain from plants to animals to humans.
-The most significant food items for dioxin contamination are fatty foods such as meat, fish and dairy products.

-3. Sources of human exposure to dioxins include food intake, drinking water, air inhalation and skin contact.
+- Sources of human exposure to dioxins include food intake, drinking water, air inhalation and skin contact.
 Dietary intake is by far the most important and accounts for over 90% of dioxins exposure.
+Fatty foods such as meat, poultry, seafood, milk, egg and their products are the major dietary sources of dioxins.

 Assessment of Dioxins

-1. The level of dioxins in food is expressed as toxic equivalence TEQ (unit is picogram (pg)/g TEQ/g or parts per trillion (ppt)).
+- The level of dioxins in food is expressed as toxic equivalent TEQ (unit is picogram (pg) TEQ per gram or parts per trillion (ppt)).

-2. There is no international consensus on standard of dioxin level in food.
-In Hong Kong, the Food and Environmental Hygiene Department adopts 1.0 ppt as alert level for initiating follow up action in the food surveillance program.
+- There is no international consensus on standard of dioxin level in food.
+In Hong Kong , the Food and Environmental Hygiene Department initiates follow up action for foods found to contain high levels of dioxins in the food surveillance program.

-3. To accurately determine the risk of the population due to exposure to dioxins, an exposure assessment needs to be performed.
-In evaluating dietary exposure to dioxins, one needs to examine the dioxin levels in different food groups and the food consumption pattern of the population.
-The assessment needs to be performed throughout the lifespan and the average dioxin levels in different kinds of food are used instead of individual results.
+- To accurately determine the risk of the population due to exposure to dioxins, an exposure assessment needs to be performed.
+In evaluating dietary exposure to dioxins, one needs to examine the dioxin levels in different food items and the food consumption amount in the population.

-5. TDI is the amount of a toxic substance, expressed on a body weight basis, which an individual may ingest daily over a lifetime without appreciable risk to health.
+- PTMI is the amount of a toxic substance, expressed on a body weight basis, which an individual may ingest monthly over a lifetime without appreciable risk to health.
 It stresses on lifetime exposure.
-Occasional short-term exposure above the TDI would have no health consequences provided that the averaged intake over long period is not exceeded.
+Occasional short-term exposure above the PTMI would have no health consequences provided that the average intake over long period is not exceeded.

-6. Dietary intake of dioxins is estimated by assessing the average level of dioxins in food and food consumption pattern of the population.
+- Dietary intake of dioxins is estimated by assessing the level of dioxins in food and food consumption pattern of the population.
+The estimated dioxins intake is then compared with the PTMI established by JECFA to assess the associated health risk.

-7. Individual food item exceeding alert level of dioxin monitoring does not imply presence of immediate health hazard.
+- Individual food item exceeding action level of dioxin monitoring does not imply presence of immediate health hazard.

 Food Surveillance of Dioxins in Hong Kong

-2. Of the 243 food samples tested since 1999, the results were all satisfactory.
+- Of the 330 food samples tested from the year 2006 to April 2008, the results were all satisfactory.
 The surveillance program will be continued and closely monitored.

 How to reduce the risk of dioxin exposure